breedx2/noshare/README.md

 ## config

 Now that you've got the client available, you need to do a one-time configuration.
-You can safely skip this and it'll prompt you the firs time you offer or receive.
+You can safely skip this and it'll prompt you the first time you offer or receive.

-Run `noshare config` and enter the host and port that your admin gave you, and the path to the private key corresponding to the pubkey you gave to your admin..
+Run `noshare config` and enter the host and port that your admin gave you, and the path to the private key corresponding to the pubkey you gave to your admin.

+If your admin gave you an ssh server hostkey, you can add that as well, otherwise the config step will probe for it.
+It's a good idea to verify that the probed value matches the true server hostkey fingerprint (check with the admin if unsure).

 The result will be saved in `~/.noshare` and looks like this:

 ```